MoeinSorkhei/glow2/README.md

 </p>

-## Visual examples of content transfer
+## Visual examples of content transfer (please zoom to see more details)
 Images from left to right: Desired content - Desired structure - Content applied to structure - Ground-truth for structure

 <p align="middle">